Ilan-GG/Hackathon_Guadalahacks/README.md

-# Hackathon Guadalahacks Project 🌍
+# Satellite Viewer for Spatial Inspection 🌍

 **Sponsored by HERE Technologies**

-This repository contains a geospatial data validation system developed for HERE Technologies during the **Guadalahacks Hackathon**.
+This repository contains a geospatial data validation system developed for HERE Technologies company during the **Guadalahacks Hackathon**.
 The project focuses on automating quality assurance for Points of Interest (POI) data by validating their positional accuracy and attributes against HERE’s street network and satellite imagery.

 ## 📌 Project Description